Pedro Casanave: Career

-In 1793 Casanave joined the Georgetown Corporation's Common Council.
-In the following year he was elected mayor of Georgetown, the fifth person to hold that position.
+In 1793, Casanave joined the Georgetown Corporation's Common Council.
+The following year, he was elected mayor of Georgetown, the fifth person to hold that position.

-Casanave died in 1796.
-Although it is not known exactly how old he was at the time, based on some testimonials by participants in the ceremonial laying of the cornerstone of the President's House, he must have been about thirty years old.

 Personal life

 In September 1791, after becoming a real state agent, Peter Casanave married Ann Nancy Young, from Georgetown.
 Young's father, Notley Young, belonged to one of the oldest Catholic families in Maryland, and was a prominent businessman and merchant in the city; he was also engaged in the sale of real estate.
 Casanave and Ann Young lived in a mansion on Notley Young's property, then known as "Casanovia", located along what would become Delaware Avenue.
 Casanave and Young had two children: Peter and Joane Casanave.

 It is possible that Peter Casanave's actual surname was not Casanave, since the few surviving sources indicate it as Casaneva, Cazenave or Casanova.
 Casanave was of the Catholic faith and was a Freemason.
 He joined the Freemasons sometime after emigrating to the United States, and served as Masonic Master of the Maryland Lodge No. 9.